shelleyolivia/learn-tutorials/network-documentation/near/tutorials/near-registry-dapp.md

 # Exploring The Code

 1. The backend code is present in the `/assembly` folder and gets deployed to the NEAR blockchain when you run `yarn deploy`.
 This sort of code that runs on a blockchain is called a "smart contract".
 [Learn more about NEAR smart contracts][smart contract docs].
 2. The backend test code is present in the `/assembly/__tests__/` folder.
-    We can test the backend code using `yarn test` command.
+We can test the backend code using the command `yarn test`.
 3. The frontend code is present in the `/src` folder.
 It uses near-api-js which is a JavaScript/TypeScript library for development of decentralized applications on the NEAR platform.
 It works in conjunction with NEAR RPC endpoints to help you connect your application to the NEAR blockchain.
 [Learn more about NEAR Frontend][NEAR Frontend].

-We can write NEAR smart contracts in Rust or AssemblyScript.
-For Near Registry we will be using AssemblyScript.
-AssemblyScript is a dialect of TypeScript that compiles to Wasm.
+NEAR smart contracts can be written in Rust or AssemblyScript.
+For NEAR Registry we will be using AssemblyScript, which is a dialect of TypeScript that compiles to WebAssembly (WASM).

-Contracts are a named collection of (exported) functions that have access (via near-sdk-as) to their execution context (sender, receiver, block height, etc) as well as storage services (key-value pair and convenience collections like Map, Vector and Deque), logging services and some utility functions.
+Contracts are a named collection of exported functions that have access (via **near-sdk-as**) to their execution context (sender, receiver, block height, etc.) as well as storage services (key-value pair and convenience collections like Map, Vector and Dequeue), logging services and some utility functions.

 To keep things organized, contracts can use one or more data objects which are commonly added to the model.ts file.
-All contracts and models must explicitly import features of the NEAR they intend to use.
+All contracts and models must explicitly import the features of the NEAR SDK they intend to use.

-#### assembly/model.ts
+## assembly/model.ts

 ```typescript
 import {context, u128, PersistentVector} from "near-sdk-as";